jqueryscript/ChatGPT-Resources/README.md

 - [Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 - [gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [molly](https://github.com/marmelab/molly) - A GPT-powered conversational agent with an inner monologue, demonstrating artificial consciousness.
+- [gpt-autopilot](https://github.com/unconv/gpt-autopilot) - A GPT-4 powered AI agent that can create full projects with iterative prompting.

 ## Libraries